radiolab81/AMWaveSynth/README.md

 | ------------- |:-------------:| -----:|
 | Core2Duo/8GB  | 8-10 live stations | 5-6 live stations |
 | Core3i 1st gen/4GB| 11-13 live stations  |  8-10 live stations |

+## Prerequisite for compiling on Debian 12/13

+build-essential

+cmake

+git

+libusb-1*-dev

+bc          (for amtxgui)

+python3-tk  (for amtxgui)

+liquiddsp and osmo-fl2k (are already in the lib directory and can be built with the associated scripts)

+Please make all shell scripts executable in project dir, amtxgui and lib using `chmod +x *.sh`, if this is not already the case on your system.
+Should you require root privileges to run programs like fl2k_, create the necessary exception rule or start the application with root privileges by yourself.